Post-publication Discussions and Corrections

 Retraction

 UJPR follows COPE guidelines for it.
 A retraction is a notice that the paper should not be regarded as part of the scientific literature.
 If there is convincing proof that the results are unreliable—due to malfeasance or sincere error, for example—retractions are provided.
-Retraction takes place in below conditions;
+Retraction takes place in the below conditions;

-• if the results have already been published elsewhere without the proper referencing, permission, or justification
+- if the results have already been published elsewhere without the proper referencing, permission, or justification

-• if the work is plagiarized
+- if the work is plagiarized

-• if the work presents research that is unethical
+- if the work presents research that is unethical

 To protect the integrity of the record, the retracted article is not removed from the online journal, but notice of retraction is given; it is also made freely available to all readers, and is linked to the retracted article.
 The authors can publish retractions when they have discovered substantial scientific errors; in other cases, the editors or publisher may conclude that retraction is appropriate.
 In all cases, the retraction shows the reason for the action and who handles the decision.
 If a retraction is made without the unanimous agreement of the authors, that is also noted.

-In rare and extreme cases involving legal infringement, the Publisher may redact or remove an article.
+In rare and extreme cases involving legal infringement, the publisher may redact or remove an article.
 Bibliographic information about the article will be retained to ensure the integrity of the scientific record.

 Corrigenda